 Fifty years ago, when a popular New York gay bar called the Stonewall Inn was raided by police, patrons fought back.
-The moment came to represent the beginning of the modern LGBTQ movement, but as Jules Gleeson explains, the fight for LGBTQ civil rights had actually been building for decades.
+The moment came to represent the beginning of the modern LGBTQ movement, but as Gregor Mattson explains, the fight for LGBTQ civil rights had actually been building for decades.
 Evidence of the emotional richness of this movement, from joy to righteous anger, can be found in the many LGBTQ publications, both pre- and post-Stonewall uprising, digitized by Reveal Digital in their Independent Voices collection.
 The LGBTQ series—which is open access and freely available to all—is a tremendous resource for scholars of LGBTQ history and the curious casual reader alike.
-Browse here or here.
+Browse here or here or right on JSTOR.

 For instance, a month after Stonewall, a queer publication called Tangents covered the Stonewall uprising in their August-September 1969 issue like so: